Chinese Wikipedia: Meetings

 The first Chinese Wikipedian meeting was held in Beijing on 25 July 2004.
 Since then, Chinese Wikipedians from different regions have held many gatherings in Beijing, Shanghai, Dalian, Shenyang, Guangdong, Hong Kong, and Taiwan.
 Currently, a regular meetup is held once every two weeks in Shanghai, Taipei and Hong Kong, and once every month in Tainan City, Taiwan.
 In July 2006, Taiwanese Wikipedians also held a "travelling meetup", travelling by train through four Taiwanese cities over a period of two days.
 In August 2006, Hong Kong hosted the first annual Chinese Wikimedia Conference.

-Chinese Wikipedians advertise Wikipedia in different ways.
-Many of them use Weibo, a Chinese socializing website similar to Twitter.
-Several Chinese Wikipedians created the Wikipedia monthly magazine, or journal, called "The Wikipedians" in December 2012, which is currently published once a month.

 State persecution of volunteers

-Chinese Wikipedia volunteers who edit on topics considered controversial by the state authorities, such as about Hong Kong protests, can face harassment and persecution.
+Chinese Wikipedia volunteers who edit topics that state authorities consider controversial, such as the Hong Kong protests, can face harassment and persecution.

 Automatic conversion between traditional and simplified Chinese characters

 Original situation

 Originally, there were virtually two Chinese Wikipedias under the names of "zh" (or "zh-cn") and "zh-tw".
 Generally, users from regions that used traditional Chinese characters (such as Taiwan, Hong Kong, and Macau) wrote and edited articles using traditional Chinese characters whereas those from regions that used simplified Chinese characters (such as mainland China, Singapore, and Malaysia) wrote using simplified Chinese characters.
 Many articles had two uncoordinated versions; for example, there was both a traditional and simplified article on France.
 Further exacerbating the problem were differences in vocabulary (particularly nouns) and writing systems between mainland China, Taiwan, Hong Kong, and Singapore.
 For example, a pineapple is called 菠萝 in mainland China and 菠蘿 in Hong Kong and Macau, but 黄梨 in Singapore and Malaysia and 鳳梨 in Taiwan.